Nayphee/Gauntlet-Construction-Kit/README.md

 The rest is arithmetic.
-The set matches the arcade original on twenty counts and passes every playability check, but matching a distribution is not the same as designing a level, and most of these nobody sat down and thought about.
-Where a level is good it is usually because a rule happened to fire well, not because anyone meant it.
+The set matches the arcade original on twenty counts and passes every playability check, but matching a distribution is not the same as designing a level with human creativity and intent, and most of these nobody sat down and thought about.
+Where a level is good it is usually because a rule happened to fire well by pure luck.

 Swap the finished `.d64` in at the game's press-fire prompt: the game only reads `LEVEL nnn` once it is running, so it takes its levels from there.